 WordPress allows you to do more and this naturally comes with an added bit of complexity and a steeper learning curve compared to Wix.
-As I mentioned earlier though, don’t let this learning curve be the end to your efforts on WordPress.
+As I mentioned earlier though, don’t let this learning curve end your efforts on WordPress.
 There are many tutorials and guides that will ease you through the process and once you’re familiar with the interface, it becomes a lot more intuitive.

 The ease of use comes down largely to which themes and plugins you’re using.
 There are some themes that have drag and drop builders, which can be useful if you don’t want to learn any coding to build your website.

 The major difference between WordPress and Wix from a usability standpoint is that with WordPress a lot of the page and post-editing require you to preview your page in order to see changes whereas, on Wix, your changes happen live.

 This doesn’t mean that you need to know how to code to edit pages and posts on WordPress, though.
 The latest Gutenberg Editor has introduced more features and functions that provide a real-time view of your changes with a host of features that would’ve previously required coding.
 I personally still use the Classic WordPress Editor (see my recommended WordPress plugins) which has a typical word processing look and feel.
 If you’re familiar with word processing, both Gutenberg & the Classic Editor should look quite familiar.

 Ease of use drops a little bit when you want to add plugins and alter settings on WordPress.
 The basics are all quite easy to accomplish, but once you get into detailed optimization and getting things exactly as you want them, then reading the plugin notes may be quite beneficial.
 Again though, once you’re familiar with the interface, it all becomes a lot easier.